13 Jan Why is Zinc so important for your immune system?

 Of the many benefits that Zinc offers is that it can help boost the production of these bug-busting T cells.
 This improves your chances of fighting off viral infections like colds and flu and can also help to reduce the likelihood of minor infections developing into acute lower-respiratory tract infections.

-Already suffering with a cold?
+Already suffering from a cold?
 Up your Zinc immediately, as there is also evidence to suggest that a healthy Zinc level will help to speed up the duration of the virus.

 A scientific review found that taking a Zinc supplement within 24 hours of the onset of cold symptoms can reduce the duration by a day.
 It also showed that people who continue to take Zinc are less likely to develop symptoms a week after first starting a cold was reduced.